Anthropology

 A cross-cultural focus will take you into case studies – drawn from the research of your lecturers – in places like Japan, Indonesia, Sierra Leone, India, Madagascar, South Africa and Spain.

 There are opportunities to study abroad and many extra-curricular activities.
-Build your own degree or select one of our exciting pathways focused on social, biological or combined aspects of anthropology:
+You'll build your own degree or select one of our exciting pathways focused on social, biological or combined aspects of anthropology:

 • Human Origins,